nazdridoy/ngpt/README.md

 # Create a temporary log file automatically
 ngpt --log "Tell me about quantum computing"

+# Process text from stdin using the {} placeholder
+cat README.md | ngpt --stdin "Summarize this document: {}"
 ```

 For more examples and detailed usage, visit the [CLI Usage Guide](https://nazdridoy.github.io/ngpt/usage/cli_usage.html).